Proof objective function for Stateflow charts and MATLAB Function blocks

 Instead of using the

 sldv.prove function, you can insert a Proof Objective block in your model.
-Using
+To learn about the differences between

 You can also specify a proof objective by using MATLAB for code generation without using the